 Integration between Storm streaming platform and our Kafka-based event bus is done based on the Storm-Kafka-Plus project.
 Storm-Kafka-Plus provides two building blocks.
 KafkaSpout listens on a kafka topic and creates a stream of the tuples.
 KafkaBolt posts incoming tuples to a configured topic.
 There is an extensible mechanism for serialization and deserialization of tuples to messages and vice versa.

-The diagram on illustrates the way this integration is done in SPEEDD.
+The diagram on Figure 2.6 illustrates the way this integration is done in SPEEDD.
 Raw events posted on the speedd-in-events topic in csv format are de-serialized using the use-case specific scheme (in the diagram AggregatedReadingScheme corresponds to the traffic sensor aggregated reading event format).
 The resulting stream contains tuples of form {eventName, timestamp, attributes}.
 Outbound events are serialized as JSON text-based messages using JsonEncoder class configured via serializer.class parameter of the KafkaBolt.